lkbbad/CSC370-HW1/README.md

 # CSC370-HW1

-Authors: Caroline Sigl and Lindy Bustabad, CSC370
+Authors: Caroline Sigl and Lindy Bustabad

 Contains eightpuzzle.py class that creates sliding 8-puzzle with initial state formed by reverse walking legal slides from a valid arrangement.
 RANDOMIZATION_NUMBER global variable: determines maximum number of reverse-walks to take from goal state to reach initial state.